logangregorym/logangregorym.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am a 4rd year Computer Science PhD student at the University of Virginia advised by Ashish Venkat.
+Hello, I am a 6th year Computer Science PhD student at the University of Virginia, advised by Ashish Venkat.
 I am interested in exploring the performance and security implications of aggressive front-end microarchitectural optimizations.

 Speculative Code Compaction
 ===========================